 When fossil fuels are burned to meet our demand for energy, it emits carbon dioxide: the main greenhouse gas that’s causing climate change.
 But the good news is that we are already shifting away from using fossil fuels to generate our electricity – and doing it instead with renewable sources of energy like solar and wind.

-Ten years ago, 7% of electricity in the UK came from low carbon sources.
+Ten years ago, 7% of electricity in the UK came from renewable sources.
 In 2018, the figure was 33%.
-And in 2019, we generated more electricity from renewables than from fossil fuels for the first time since the Industrial Revolution.
+And in 2019, we generated more electricity from low carbon sources than from fossil fuels for the first time since the Industrial Revolution.

 There’s even more encouraging news from Scotland.
 In 2015, renewables became Scotland’s largest power source.
 But as you can see, we still need to reduce carbon emissions further from electricity generation.